🔷 Bluetooth Hacks 2026

 2. Check for interference from other wireless devices in the Connected Car environment

-3. Verify that device tracking permissions are properly configured
+3. Verify that access control permissions are properly configured

 4. Reset the Bluetooth connection by turning it off and on